msepp/stopwatch/README.md

  * History of last used tasks for easy switching.
  * Edit groups & task details.
  * Get a table of time used per cost code for a group.
+ * Ability to choose database to work with (cli option)

 ## TODO
+ * Deletion of tasks & groups
  * Editing of recorded time to fix mishaps (eg. forgot to stop task).
   * Already in the CLI.